kelp-chip/tabletop-tracker/README.md

 ---

-A fully responsive, single-page web application that lets users browse and search for board games.
+A fully responsive, single-page web application that enables users to browse or search for specific board games.

+This app uses Board Game Atlas's API for all board game data.